HermitOS/nugetconfigcreator/README.md

 🎭 **Enable/Disable Magic** - Temporarily disable feeds with XML commenting!
 🗑️ **Easy Cleanup** - Remove keys when you're done debugging!

+### 🎉 **What You Get**

+When you run this tool, you'll get a **beautifully formatted, production-ready NuGet.config** file that includes:

+- ✅ **Official NuGet.org feed** with proper protocol versioning
+- ✅ **Two extra feeds** one for a local feed at C:\nuget, and one for NUnit's myget feed.
+(Yeah, we love NUnit)
+- ✅ **Custom feed sources** Add any feed you like, MyGet, Azure Devops, Github, local feeds, company reposits.
+- ✅ **Clean XML structure** that follows Microsoft's best practices
+- ✅ **Proper configuration** that works with all NuGet clients
+- ✅ **No more typos** or missing attributes in your config files!
+- ✅ **Smart overwrites** - You can update the paths of existing feeds!
+- ✅ **Temporary disabling** - comment out feeds after debugging, then re-enable for debugging!
+- ✅ **Easy cleanup** - remove keys when you're done with them!

+**Seriously, this tool is so good, you'll wonder how you ever lived without it!** 🎊

 ### 🚀 **Real-World Usage Scenarios**

 **Creating the nuget.config file**